Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Introduction

-Simulations support that stochastic sandpiles fall in the same universality class as that of depinning of a linear elastic interface subject to random pinning forces, at least for $d>2$~\cite{dickman02,dickman00}.
-The deterministic sandpile, by contrast, seems to define a universality class \textsl{sui generis}, and is marked by strong non-ergodic effects~\cite{dickman02}\footnote {For instance, it is known~\cite{feydenboer05,meester05,redig06} that there is local fixation for $\mu<d$ and there is no fixation for $\mu>2d-1$, but one can construct somewhat artificial ergodic states with $\mu\in(\mu_c,2d-1)$ that fixate and there are as well states with $\mu\in(d,\mu_c)$ that do not fixate~\cite{feydenboer05}. }.
+The deterministic sandpile defines a universality class \textsl{sui generis}, and is marked by strong non-ergodic effects~\cite{dickman-02}.\footnote { For instance, it is known~\cite{feydenboer-redig-05,meester-quant-05,redig-06} that there is local fixation for $\mu<d$ and there is no fixation for $\mu>2d-1$, but one can construct somewhat artificial ergodic states with $\mu\in(\mu_c,2d-1)$ that fixate and there are as well states with $\mu\in(d,\mu_c)$ that do not fixate~\cite{feydenboer-redig-05}.
+Furthermore, as observed in~\cite{fey-levine-wilson-10-1,fey-levine-wilson-10}, the density $\mu_s$ attained in the large-time limit for the driven-dissipative system does not even satisfy $\mu_s=\mu_c$. } This seems to be due to the failure of the toppling procedure in eliminating certain microscopic symmetries in the configuration by the time the system becomes unstable, as a consequence of the existence of many toppling invariants.
+At the same time, the stationary state of the deterministic sandpile is the uniform distribution over a special subset of configurations exhibiting several combinatorial properties which, together with its strong algebraic structure, is one of the reasons why most of the mathematical literature has focused on this model (see~\cite{redig-06} and references therein).